tjgilpin/old-rectory/src/content/pages/teas.md

 We ask that all teas are booked in advance to ensure we are properly prepared to host you; this can be done via email or over the phone.
 Groups of 6 or more may be asked to pay a small deposit ahead of their booking.

-Our Teas are a great way to cater for small events such as Baby Showers, for more information email our events manager Natalie on natalie@theoldrectoryhastings.co.uk.
+Our Teas are a great way to cater for small events such as Baby Showers, for more information email info@theoldrectoryhastings.co.uk.

 ### Cream Tea